lucax88x/PrimitiveObsession/README.md

 **Just don't do it.**

-## Winning The Primitive Obsession
+## Overcoming The Primitive Obsession

 Let me try to convince you that there is something deeply wrong with injecting a primitive.<br />
 Say you have 2 configuration parameters: `maxDownloadableFiles` and `numerOfItemsPerPage`.
 They can be defined in 2 completely different contexts, represent 2 completely different ideas, and have nothing to share one with the other.<br />